Rid of me

 Your hair is red velvet and your eyes have emerald irises.

-The skin on your collarbones is laced through with pearls.
+The skin on your collarbones is laced through with

 When I ask if it hurt, you laugh and cry